Annex A: Guidelines on company security officer and alternate company security officer responsibilities

 An initial security briefing, reinforced by an ongoing security education and awareness program, is essential to maintaining an effective security program.
 Ultimately, the success of a security program depends on the employees of the organization.
 Procedures, regulations and physical safeguards are more effective if employees are fully aware of their individual responsibilities and the importance of the security requirements, along with the necessity for these security requirements.

-The Security screening certificate and briefing form, which each person reads and signs when receiving their reliability status or personnel security clearance, is an acknowledgement of their responsibilities.
-It must be accompanied by a briefing from the CSO, detailing the individual’s specific responsibilities and duties regarding security in the facility holding a DOS or FSC.
+The Security screening certificate and briefing form, which each person reads and signs when receiving their reliability status or security clearance, is an acknowledgement of their responsibilities.
+The signing of the form must be accompanied by a briefing from the CSO, detailing the individual’s specific responsibilities and duties regarding security in the facility holding a DOS or FSC.
 The completed and signed form must be kept in the employee’s personnel file.

-New employees, even though not yet security-screened and therefore prohibited from knowledge of or access to protected/classified information, assets, and secure sites, should be given a security briefing appropriate to their duties.
+New employees, even though not yet security-screened and therefore prohibited from knowledge of or access to protected and classified information, assets, and secure sites, should be given a security briefing appropriate to their duties.
 Security in the private sector includes requirements for corporate security, as well as safeguarding government protected and classified information and assets.

 Ongoing security education